martysai/maratsaidov.github.io/_posts/2023-07-12-a-large-language-model-that-can-speak-and-listen.md

 AudioPaLM: A Large Language Model That Can Speak and Listen.

 This year gave us the breakthrough in large attention-based models.
 I find that some of them have the greatest potential in the further research.
 Here I present the survey of the AudioPaLM model.
-I consider AudioPaLM significantly distinguishes from other novel speech processing approaches.

-* How transformers capture the textual and speech data without a significant loss in quality;
-* Which parts of the study are potentially useful when it is necessary to implement / fine-tune custom speech neural models, i.e. on the specific tasks such as Automatic Speech Recognition (ASR) or Voice Quality Enhancement (VQE).
+## The approach

+**Multimodal vocabulary**.
+AudioPaLM is a decoder-only transformer.
+It processes speech and text tokens without distinguishing the modalities.
+Its multimodal vocabulary is built in the following way: speech tokens form a finite set and text tokens are based on SentencePiece.

+AudioPaLM is finetuned on a mixture of combined speech and text tasks including automatic speech recognition and machine translation.

 <br>